 The style of a pear-shaped diamond ring is not a one-and-done decision.
 There are plenty of styles and wedding options when selecting a ring like this, so it is vital to really peruse the store you plan to purchase from so you have a great idea as a customer of what collections they may have.

-Pear cut diamond engagement ring options can come in a halo style, a three-stone style with round, marquise, or pear side stones, an elegant solitaire setting, or a vintage-style setting.
+Pear-cut diamond engagement ring options can come in a halo style, a two stone style, a three-stone style with a round, marquise, or pear side stones, an elegant solitaire setting, or a vintage-style setting.
 This does not even begin to cover the East-West setting option.

-East-West settings have the pear-shaped center cut diamond placed horizontally, which minimizes the possibility of damage to the tip of the diamond and creates a modern, unique style for diamond rings today.
+East-West settings have the pear-shaped center-cut diamond placed horizontally, which minimizes the possibility of damage to the tip of the diamond and creates a modern, unique style for big diamond rings today.

 Engagement rings are more popularly featuring this setting style with solitaire styles or a pave halo around the elegant stone.
 We have a great East-West Collection that features thoughtful details, a range of gold and platinum metal options, and classic ring shapes for your diamond to be set in.